 One major rule…NO PHONES 30 MINS BEFORE BED OR IN THE BEDROOM!
 If you want to shut off at night, leave the phone outside of the bedroom.
 For years I was charging my phone in the bedroom, it was the first thing I picked up in the morning and the last thing I touched at night.
 It’s a huge distraction and the light from the screen keeps your mind active, making it harder to fall asleep.
 If you really want to switch off and relax the mind, charge the phone in another room and shut off from it completely before bed.
 Heck, you can even talk to your partner instead if you like!

-Meditation is for hippies right?
+Is meditation for hippies?
 Not so much, it is a hobby we can all get into.

 Meditation is simply the act of taking control of your inner monologue and using it to bring your mind to a calm.
 Different forms of meditation work differently – mindfulness vs transcendental for instance – but they both offer the same benefits.